Page Contents

 A few points to note

-- For 2024, the Galibier feed station will be 2km from the summit (at the tunnel) The organisers’ reason for this is that there has been too much littering at the summit and on the descent in previous years.
+• For 2026, the Galibier feed station will be 2 kilometres from the summit (at the tunnel).
+The organisers’ reason for this is that there has been too much littering at the summit and on the descent in previous years.

-What kit choices do you suggest for riding La Marmotte?
+What kit choices are suggested for riding La Marmotte?

 The weather is unpredictable and can make a difficult event even more challenging if you’re not prepared.
 Extreme heat or cold can pose risks, such as hypothermia, but even without rain, temperatures can range from 0°C to 30°C throughout the day.
 It’s important to have the right clothing and be ready for any weather conditions.